Attending a PMP Exam Preparation Class

-Attending a PMP Exam Preparation Class is certainly one of the most popular strategies for passing this exam.
+Attending a PMP Exam Prep Class is certainly one of the most popular strategies for passing this exam.
 Self-study is also a good option.
 In either approach, an essential element of preparation is to take practice exams.

 Versatile's PMP Exam Prep class prepares you to study for the exam by showing you what to expect and providing enough exam questions to give you a sense of confidence.

 To earn your Project Management Professional (PMP)® credential, you need to meet the experience and education requirements, and pass the PMP exam, a 200-question, multiple-choice test.

 Regardless of how advanced your project management experience or education might be, you should still prepare vigorously for the PMP Exam.
 Successful PMP candidates typically use multiple study aids, including courses, self-study and study groups, so make sure you leave yourself plenty of preparation time before you take the PMP Exam!

 Learn more about PMP Exam Prep Tips here at www.pmi.org

 Remember that PMP Certification is appropriate for people whose job title is project manager or PMO leader. www.PMI.org posted who should apply for the PMP Certification: an experienced project manager who meets the following requirements: